Composition and Arrangement Tutorials for Music Production

 Polyrhythms

-what is a polyrhythm?
+What is a polyrhythm?

-Polyrhythm tutorial
+Polyrhythm Tutorial

 What to expect

+Polyrhythms - What?
+Why?
+When?
+How? explores the concept of polyrhythms in music production.
 The tutorial clarifies the confusion around the terminology of polyrhythms and polymeters in electronic music production.

 Polyrhythms: Multiple Rhythms in Harmony

 Polyrhythms are the result of playing multiple rhythms simultaneously, creating a dynamic interplay of beats.
-This is particularly evident when combining odd and even numbers of beats.
+This is particularly clear when combining odd and even numbers of beats.
 Common examples include 3:4, 5:4, and 7:4 polyrhythms.

-Time Signatures: Polymeters
+Time Signatures and Polymeters

 Euclidean Patterns